 As visitors, even if you find lodging in Jakarta close to the city center, some of attractions are on opposite ends of the city.
 Sightseeing can take all day just to see one thing!

-Fortunately, travelers have a few options for traveling around the city.
+Fortunately, travelers have a few options for traveling around and exploring the city like a local.
 Here are some inexpensive transportation options for families exploring the attractions in Jakarta.

 GoJek and Grab